mattmakai/fullstackpython.com/source/content/pages/monitoring.rst

 `Sensu <http://sensuapp.org/>`_ is an open source monitoring framework written in Ruby but applicable to any programming language web application.

+`Graph Explorer <http://vimeo.github.io/graph-explorer/>`_ by Vimeo is a Graphite-based dashboard with added features and a slick design.

 Monitoring Resources
 --------------------